 U.S. Economy On High Alert Over Shaky Future Of Extra Jobless Benefits

 Ordinarily when people lose their job, they spend less money.
-But something unusual happened this spring, when tens of millions of people were suddenly thrown out of work by the coronavirus pandemic.
+But something unusual happened this spring when tens of millions of people were suddenly thrown out of work by the coronavirus pandemic.

 At first, their spending did go down, just as you would expect.
 But it quickly rebounded, once people started to receive unemployment benefits, which the federal government had boosted by $600 per week.
 Jobless people who received those benefits wound up spending more on the whole than they had before the pandemic.